Due to the COVID-19 pandemic this year's Australian Grand Prix has been postponed and will now take place on November 21st.

 To travel anywhere in Melbourne on regular buses, tram or trains you’ll first need to get a Myki card and top it up.
 You then just touch on and touch off when entering and exiting a vehicle and the money will be automatically deducted from your balance.

-Exceptions to this are trams to and from Albert Park for the Grand Prix which is free for F1 ticket holders, and the trams in the tram free zone which, you guessed it, are free.
+Exceptions to this are trams to and from Albert Park for the Grand Prix which is free for F1 ticket holders, and the trams in the free tram zone which, you guessed it, are free.

 Myki cards cost AU$6 (AU$3 for children and Australian seniors) and are available all over Melbourne from the Skybus terminal, convenience stores and newspaper stands all over the city, as well as station vending machines and ticket booths.
 If you’re already in Australia you can buy a Myki card online in advance and have it mailed to you.

-Public Transport Victoria (PTV) is the transport authority responsible fro public transport including trains, trams and buses in Melbourne and the state of Victoria.
+Public Transport Victoria (PTV) is the transport authority responsible for public transport including trains, trams and buses in Melbourne and the state of Victoria.
 Their website has detailed info on transport in the city including timetables, fares, routes and information on how to use and top up your Myki card.

-For F1 fans staying outside of the city centre during the Grand Prix weekend you might find yourself making use of Melbourne’s Metro train network.
+For F1 fans staying outside of the city centre during the Grand Prix weekend, you might find yourself making use of Melbourne’s Metro train network.
 These services are frequent for the most part, but allow some extra travel time over peak periods and on the day of the Grand Prix on lines going to and from the centre.

 Thanks to the extensive tram network most visitors to the Grand Prix will rarely need to use buses.
-Travelling to and from the airport though it can save you a bit of money to book tickets on a shuttle bus or use a local bus with your myki card.
+Travelling to and from the airport though, it can save you a bit of money to book tickets on a shuttle bus or use a local bus with your Myki card.

 The cheapest option from Melbourne’s Tullamarine Airport to the city centre (and the slowest) are regular city buses.
-Grab a Myki card and top up first then hop on route 478, 478, 482 or 901 departing from the transport hub at terminal 4.
+Grab a Myki card and top up first then hop on route 478, 482 or 901 departing from the transport hub at terminal 4.
 Expect the trip to the CBD to take just over an hour in clear traffic.

 There are other routes to Southbank Docklands, St Kilda, Geelong, Mornington Peninsula the Western suburbs, as well as services to and from Avalon Airport.
 A full list of services and schedules can be found here.